-The facility had three coin presses that were manufactured by Taylor and Challen, a prominent manufacturer based in Birmingham, England in the beginning of the 20th century.
-At this time, Taylor and Challen coin presses, rolling machines and other minting machinery were used for several minting operations around the word.
+The facility had three coin presses that were manufactured by Taylor and Challen, a prominent manufacturer based in Birmingham, England at the beginning of the 20th century.
+At this time, Taylor and Challen coin presses, rolling machines and other minting machinery were used for several minting operations around the world.

-To ensure the presses were in working order, two 50-cent dies were prepared for a trial run, in which plain tokens were engraved “OTTAWA MINT / TRIAL RUN” on one side and “NOVEMBER / 1907” on the opposite site.
+To ensure the presses were in working order, two 50-cent dies were prepared for a trial run, in which plain tokens were engraved “OTTAWA MINT / TRIAL RUN” on one side and “NOVEMBER / 1907” on the opposite side.